MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/usage-reports.md

 You can view more details about the [Queries](queries-usage-reports.md), [Users](users-search-reports.md), and [Connection analytics](connection-analytics-reports.md) sections by selecting the links.

 > [!NOTE]
-> These search usage reports show collective search data based on search traffic from Bing (work vertical), Office.com and the SharePoint start page.
+> These search usage reports show collective search data based on search traffic from Bing (work vertical), Office (Microsoft 365 app).com, SharePoint sites, and the SharePoint start page.
 You can also view and analyze search usage reports for individual modern SharePoint sites through their respective site collection usage reports.
 For more information, see [View search usage reports in modern sites](/sharepoint/view-search-usage-reports-modern-sites).

 ## Recent Search Activity Report